-Upon completion of this offering, our Chairman of the Board, Chief Executive Officer, President, Secretary, and Treasurer, Lin Li, will beneficially own approximately []% of the aggregate voting power of our common stock as a group assuming no exercise of the over-allotment option, or []% assuming full exercise of the over-allotment option.
-As a result, we will be deemed a "controlled company" for the purpose of the Nasdaq listing rules.
+Upon completion of this offering, our Chairman of the Board, Chief Executive Officer, President, Secretary, and Treasurer, Lin Li, will beneficially own approximately 90.49% of the aggregate voting power of our common stock and Series A Preferred Stock assuming no exercise of the over-allotment option, or 90.26% assuming full exercise of the over-allotment option.
+As a result, we will be deemed a "controlled company" for the purpose of the NYSE American Company Guide.
 As a controlled company, we are permitted to elect to rely on certain exemptions from the obligations to comply with certain corporate governance requirements, including: